NC State University is committed to optimizing the health and well-being of parents and children when employees add new children to their families.

 - Effective date of qualifying event

 - Leave begin date and end date

 - Required supporting documentation, if available

 Examples of Acceptable Supporting Documentation

-To submit a Paid Parental Leave Request Form please go to the MyPack Portal and log in.
+To submit a Paid Parental Leave request please go to the MyPack Portal and log in.

 - Under Employee Self Service click on the WolfTime tile.

-- You will be logged in to the Paid Parental Leave Request Form.
+- You will be logged into the Paid Parental Leave Request page.